ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 bar) and member database signatures matches to the protein or structure being looked at, represented by the grey bar at the top of the viewer, categorised by :ref:`entry_types`.

-..
-The purple/grey bar below the amino acids indicates the predicted hydrophobicity of the sequence residues.
-..
-When zoomed in at the residue level and hovering, a tooltip shows hydrophobicity score, using the
-.. `Wimley–White whole residue hydropathy scale <https://en.wikipedia.org/wiki/Hydrophobicity_scales>`_
-.. (the more positive the value, the more hydrophobic is the amino acid).
-..
-The colour scale varies from -3 (coloured as bright blue) for hydrophilic residues and 3 (coloured as
-.. bright yellow) for hydrophobic ones.

 The *AlphaFold confidence* track is displayed in the protein sequence viewer in the :ref:`protein page <protein_page>` and in the :ref:`AlphaFold subpage <alphafold1>` when a predicted structure is available.